 Custodial Credit Risk-Deposits.
 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover deposits or will not be able to recover collateral securities that are in the possession of an outside party.
 State statutes require all deposits and investments (other than federal or state government instruments) to be collateralized by depository insurance, obligations of the U.S. government, or bonds of public authorities, counties, or municipalities.
-As of June 30, 2014, the Fund had no bank balances that were exposed to custodial credit risk.
+As of June 30, 2016, the Fund had no bank balances that were exposed to custodial credit risk.

-(6) Bonds Payable
+(6) Loans Payable

 During 2006, the City issued \$21,000,000 in limited obligation bonds for the Princeton Lakes Tax Allocation District.
+During 2016, the City entered into a loan agreement for the Princeton Lakes Tax Allocation District.
+This loan agreement included \$4,955,000 for new redevelopment projects in the District and \$5,820,000 to, along with existing resources of the Fund, redeem all outstanding 2006 Bonds.
+The 2006 Bonds were redeemed by year-end.
+The result of the refunding transaction is a decrease in future debt service payments of \$1,407,738, resulting in a net present value savings to the Fund of \$826,835.
 The issuances are limited obligations of the City, not secured by the full faith and credit of the City, but rather are secured solely by, and payable solely from, the pledged revenues.
 The pledged revenues are defined as the tax allocation increments, the amount of property taxes generated within the district area which exceed the amount collected from the same area prior to development, from the City and Fulton County.
 The property tax increments are pledged until the payment in full of the bonds.

-The Fund's debt service requirements based upon required sinking fund and interest payments are as follows:
+The future debt service requirements for the loan are as follows: